Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 2. Research for game ideas/baseline, design patterns that we could use.
 3. Research for game flow, game design.

+## Team member name:

+Yanjun Zang

+### What I plan to do:

+1. Discuss with teammates to decide what game we will create.
+2. Research tutorials to be familiar with greenfoot.
+3. Try to write a sample game as a practice to get more familiar with greenfoot engine.
+4. Find image sources used for game.
+5. Decide the game rules with teammates.

 ___
 # Horizon-Zero-Dawn, Sprint #2